Jean Piaget: Education

-During the 1970s and 1980s, Piaget's works also inspired the transformation of European and American education, including both theory and practice, leading to a more 'child-centered' approach.
+During the 1970s and 1980s, Piaget's works also inspired the transformation of European and American education, including theory and practice, leading to a more 'child-centered' approach.
 In Conversations with Jean Piaget, Bringuier says: "Education, for most people, means trying to lead the child to resemble the typical adult of his society ... but for me and no one else, education means making creators...
 You have to make inventors, innovators—not conformists" (Bringuier, 1980, p.
 132).

 His theory of cognitive development can be used as a tool in the early childhood classroom.
 According to Piaget, children developed best in a classroom with interaction.

 Piaget defined knowledge as the ability to modify, transform, and "operate on" an object or idea, such that it is understood by the operator through the process of transformation.
 Learning, then, occurs as a result of experience, both physical and logical, with the objects themselves and how they are acted upon.
 Thus, knowledge must be assimilated in an active process by a learner with matured mental capacity, so that knowledge can build in complexity by scaffolded understanding.
 Understanding is scaffolded by the learner through the process of equilibration, whereby the learner balances new knowledge with previous understanding, thereby compensating for "transformation" of knowledge.

 Learning, then, can also be supported by instructors in an educational setting.
 Piaget specified that knowledge cannot truly be formed until the learner has matured the mental structures to which that learning is specific, and thereby development constrains learning.
 Nevertheless, knowledge can also be "built" by building on simpler operations and structures that have already been formed.
 Basing operations of an advanced structure on those of simpler structures thus scaffolds learning to build on operational abilities as they develop.
 Good teaching, then, is built around the operational abilities of the students such that they can excel in their operational stage and build on preexisting structures and abilities and thereby "build" learning.